github/opensource.guide/overviews/pages/index.md

 After we're done making this small change, scroll to the bottom of the page to make our first commit.
 We have two places to write about this change: a subject and an extended description.
 The extended description is optional, so let's leave a descriptive message in the subject.

 ![](commit-messages-matter.png)

+When we're done, we can click `Commit Changes` and our change should go live in just a few seconds!

+<a id="next-steps" title="Next Steps" class="toc-item"></a>

+## Next Steps

+Just because we've made some changes into our project doesn't mean we should stop!
+Check out these other guides so we can contribute to other projects or get someone to help us out with our project:

+- [GitHub Flow] [1]
+- [Contributing to Open Source] [2]
+- [Open Sourcing Your Work] [3]

+[1]: /overviews/flow
+[2]: /overviews/os-contributing/
+[3]: /overviews/create-os/